TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 6/2 Kings 6.24.md

 ---

-And it came to pass after this, that Benhadad king of Syria gathered all his host, and went up, and besieged Samaria.
+It happened after this, that Benhadad king of Syria gathered all his army, and went up and besieged Samaria.